ShubhamDataS/CreditCard_FraudDetection/README.md

 We followed with an Decision Tree model, with Accuracy,f1-Score, recall and preciosn around 99% for prediction of the test set target values.

-In conclusion, the analysis identifies the Random Forest model as the best performer based on the F1-Score metric.
+In conclusion, the analysis identifies the Random Forest model as the best performer based on the Score metrics.
 With an Accuracy Score of 0.9999, Precision of 0.9998, F1-Score of 0.9999, and Recall Score of 1.0, the Random Forest model demonstrates a balanced performance across precision and recall, making it a robust choice for the given task.

 ## Dependencies
 - <b>Pandas</b> for data manipulation